5 New Principles Insurance Providers Must Learn for the Present Age

 Though Software as a Service (SaaS) and cloud hosting aren’t exactly new, they are now fully mature technologies, offering flexibility, service levels, and reliability that most on-premise systems cannot match without major investments.

 Using an SaaS solution removes the need for insurance companies to maintain large offices, substantial IT teams, and expensive server hardware, bringing down overhead costs substantially.
-These systems are also updated regularly by the service provider according to service level agreements, ensuring that the users will never experience long outages, run out of capacity, or fail regulatory compliance standards.
+These systems are also updated regularly by the service provider according to service level agreements.
+So they are ensuring that the users will never experience long outages, run out of capacity.
+Or fail regulatory compliance standards.

 Most insurance businesses today already use extensive automation to reduce labor requirements, improve data accuracy, and minimize manual data wrangling.
 Most of this standard automation involves making data immediately available in different areas of a system without human input.
 This allows users to focus on important value-adding activities rather than on data management.

-This basic automation can be taken to the next level through new developments in artificial intelligence and machine learning technology.
-Current generations of insurance software use AI and advanced machine learning algorithms to not only automate where data goes, but also provide analysts and other knowledge workers with new insights into what this data means.
-These advancements could also be used to seamlessly deliver a more personalized experience for policyholders based on their previous interactions.
+This basic automation can be taken to the next level through new developments in artificial intelligence and machine learning technology for insurance providers.
+Current generations of insurance software use AI and advanced machine learning algorithms to not only automate where data goes.
+But also provide analysts and other knowledge workers with new insights into what this data means.
+These advancements could also be useful to seamlessly deliver a more personalized experience for policyholders based on their previous interactions.

 Another obvious use of modern artificial intelligence in insurance is to detect fraud and minimize its effects.
 In the US alone, insurance fraud costs regular Americans USD 40 billion a year, amounting to about USD 700 per household annually.
-Being able to minimize this kind of criminal activity can pave the way for more affordable policies marketed to a bigger pool of insurance customers.
+Being able to minimize this kind of criminal activity can pave the way for more affordable policies.
+That can be reaching to a bigger pool of insurance customers.

 While insurers remain at the cutting edge of data management, capitalizing on new market opportunities and avoiding potential threats will require novel technologies and a better understanding of the role data plays in modern life.
 By keeping digital platforms up-to-date, insurers can do a better job of mitigating risks for policyholders and other stakeholders.